vignesh-kira/appdirect-tweets-app/README.md

     npm install
 4. Go to root of the folder and do: yarn-dev

     The app will run in http://localhost:3000/

-    Note: I have provided my api keys in the server.js file since its a demo.
+    Note: I have provided my twitter api keys in the server.js file since its a demo.
 I will change the key in a week.